CNP Logo CanticaNOVA Publications

 Even if the priest himself is not confident singing alone he should definitely pay attention to his singing with the rest of the community in congregational song.
 If the celebrant is not perceived as interested in the communal singing of the Liturgy, it will almost always influence the way in which the community will respond in song.
 Here the truism can apply: "lead by example."
 In addition, the priest, by his attention and participation, should support the role of the cantor and psalmist.
 The priest also needs to be careful in the use of the microphone when singing with the gathered assembly, in order to avoid having his voice overpower that of the people.

-Finally, in preparation for the reception of the Missal, pastors can point out to the faithful the overall importance of music in the Liturgy, as well as the various parts of the Mass that should be sung and who should sing them.
+Finally, to fully utilize the Missal, pastors can point out to the faithful the overall importance of music in the Liturgy, as well as the various parts of the Mass that should be sung and who should sing them.

 Send website comments or questions to: webmaster@canticanova.com